Stable-1/2 Bridges and Insurance: Stable- bridges

-\levy random bridges are defined in \citet{HHM1}, where some of their properties are derived.
-We call the random bridge of a stable-1/2 subordinator a `stable-1/2 random bridge'.
-We shall state results about stable-1/2 random bridges, and refer to \citep{HHM1} for further details.
+In what follows we make use of the theory of \levy random bridges set out in Hoyle \textit{et al.}~\cite{HHM1}, where some of their properties are derived.
+We call the random bridge of a stable-$\half$ subordinator a stable-$\half$ random bridge.
+First we remark on properties of stable-$\half$ bridges, and then in the next section we deduce properties of stable-$\half$ random bridges.